raulh82vlc/raulh82vlc.github.io/about.md

 	- Engineer on call to fix issues (maintainer).
 	- Speaker for Internal tech events / talks.
 	- Kotlin community active member (Kotlin & QE Automation shepherd).
+	- Active interviewer for hiring new candidates for:
+		- All levels: SWE 1 to Sr SWE.
+		- All surfaces / platforms: Android -> specific expertise interview or iOS & RWEB -> general technical interviews.

 ## Formerly
 - **Senior Software Engineer - Android** (contract) at **Twitter** in *London (UK)* - from *April the 30th to July 2018*.
 Collaborating for Live Events team.